tillhainbach/ANSIEscapes/README.md

-ANSIEscapes: Python package for quick and readable ANSI Escapes Sequences
+PyANSIEscapes: Python package for quick and readable ANSI Escapes Sequences
 =========================================================================

 This package provides human readable functions for adding ANSI escapes sequences to your python console outputs.